Matching Children with Permanent Foster Carers

 Assessment of family and friends carers who have temporary approval for a specific child under regulation 24, which is expected to last longer than 16 weeks.

-See Family and Friends Care Procedure.
+See Kinship Care Procedure.

 2. Matching of Children with Long Term Foster Carers Procedure